M\"obius function for modules and thin representations: Poset of submodules

 \begin{Ex} Let $F$ be a finite field and $\kappa$ an infinite cardinal, $n\in \N$.

 (1) Module $S:=F^{(\kappa)}$ is an infinite simple $End_F(S)$-module with a finite ring of endomorphisms.

-(2) Module $T:=F^n$ is a simple $End_F(F^{n})$-module and its endomorphisms are in bijection with elements of $F$. \end{Ex} \begin{dukaz} We only prove (1).
+(2) Module $T:=F^n$ is a simple $End_F(t)$-module and its endomorphisms are in bijection with elements of $F$. \end{Ex} \begin{dukaz} We only prove (1).
 Let $R:= End_F(S)$ and consider $\phi \in End_R(S)$, i.e., an $R$-linear map $F^{(\kappa)}\to F^{(\kappa)}$ commuting with any endomorphism of $F^{(\kappa)}$.
 Then, in particular, it commutes with any restrictions of an endomorphism of $F^{(\kappa)}$ to a finite-dimensional subspace.
 Thus, $\phi$ must be a map that multiplies an element by some scalar $f\in F$.

 On the other hand, any such map is an endomorphism, as elements from $R$ commute with multiplication by scalars.
-Thus $End_R(S)\cong F$. \end{dukaz} \begin{Lemma} Let $S$ be a simple $R$-module such that $End_R(S)$ is infinite.
+Thus $End_R(S)\cong F$. \end{dukaz} \begin{Remark} If $R$ is a semilocal ring, i.e., its factor by the Jacobson radical is semisimple, then a simple $R\text-$module is finite if and only if its endomorphism ring is. \end{Remark} \begin{Lemma} Let $S$ be a simple $R$-module such that $End_R(S)$ is infinite.

 Then $\mathcal{L}(S^2)$ is infinite. \end{Lemma} \begin{dukaz} We fix some nonzero element $a\in S$, and for each nonzero $\phi\in End_R(S)$, we consider a cyclic module $R(a,\phi(a))$.
 This module is simple: consider a map